English

 If you've ever been told you're "too sensitive," you've probably been treated like a volume knob that needs to be turned down.
 But sensitivity isn't a volume issue; it's a resolution issue.

-Research into Sensory Processing Sensitivity (SPS) shows that 15-20% of the population are "evolutionary specialists."
-We process information more deeply.
-This leads to higher creativity and empathy, but it also means we suffer more in toxic environments.
-It's called the "differential susceptibility" hypothesis.
+Research into human perception shows that nearly a fifth of the population processes their surroundings and emotions far more deeply than the rest.
+This leads to higher creativity and empathy, but it also means we suffer more in toxic, heavily labeled environments.

 Old LabelNew Reframe